 Each application will comprise:

 - the applicant’s curriculum vitae.
-This should include:
+This must include:

 - The applicant’s name in English and Ukrainian;